 Over the last nine decades we have protected over 2,800 parks and green spaces across the UK in perpetuity.
-From the use of coventants and purchase of land in our early days, more recently we have used the Deed of Dedication as our primary method of protection, offering a robust yet flexible safeguarding of spaces.
+From the use of covenants and purchase of land in our early days, more recently we have used the Deed of Dedication as our primary method of protection, offering a robust yet flexible safeguarding of spaces.

 Our history has been marked by a series of key protection programmes.

 Following the death in 1936 of our first Patron, HM King George V, the King George's Fields Foundation was set up in his memory "to promote and assist in the establishment... of playing fields for the use and enjoyment of the people".
-Grants were provided to aid the establishment of playing fields across the UK and by the time the Foundation was wound-up in 1965 and 'permanent guardianship' passed to Fields in Trust, 471 spaces had been created.
-These remain clearly identifiable today by heraldic plaques that signify their status as a King George V Field.
+Grants were provided to aid the establishment of playing fields across the UK and there are now over 500 such spaces which are legally protected forever with Fields in Trust.
+These remain clearly identifiable today by heraldic plaques that signify their status as a King George's Field.

 Building on the tradition of the King George V Fields we marked the Diamond Jubilee of our Patron, HM The Queen, by protecting a legacy of parks and green spaces throughout the UK in perpetuity.
 In all 1,392 spaces were protected including children's playgrounds, bicycle trails, woodlands, nature reserves and coastal paths.
 Coinciding with the London 2012 Olympic and Paralympic Games and extending into the Glasgow 2014 Commonwealth Games this project, supported by Asda and the Asda Foundation, secured investment of £4 million into these spaces.